Lightstreamer/Lightstreamer-example-StockList-client-dde/README.md

 The application is divided into 3 main public classes (alphabetical order).
 * <b>LSDDEServer.java</b>: contains the actual DDE Server code.
 This part is responsible of receiving Lightstreamer data updates (and storing into an item cache) and feeding connected Excel instances trough postAdvise() update requests.
-  For more info, please read the JDDE by Pretty Tools [API reference](http://jdde.pretty-tools.com/javadoc/index.html).
+  For more information, please read the JDDE by Pretty Tools [API reference](http://jdde.pretty-tools.com/javadoc/index.html).
-* <b>LightstreamerConnectionHandler.java</b>: a LSClient class wrapper, exporting handy methods (like connect, changeStatus, subscribe, etc) used by the main <i>StockListDemo.java</i> class.
+* <b>LightstreamerConnectionHandler.java</b>: a LSClient class wrapper, exporting handy methods (like connect, changeStatus, subscribe, etc.) used by the main <i>StockListDemo.java</i> class.
 * <b>StockListDemo.java</b>: it's the main Java/Swing application that is controlling Lightstreamer client and DDE Server interfaces.
 It is composed by a JFrame and several JPanel.
-For more info, please read the Oracle JDK API reference.
+For more information, please read the Oracle JDK API reference.

 Check out the sources for further explanations.

-<i>NOTE: not all the functionalities of the Lightstreamer Java SE Client & DDE Server demo are exposed by the classes listed above.
+<i>NOTE: Not all the functionalities of the Lightstreamer Java SE Client & DDE Server demo are exposed by the classes listed above.
 You can easily expand those functionalities using the [Lightstreamer Java SE Client API](http://www.lightstreamer.com/docs/client_javase_javadoc/index.html) as a reference.<br>
-If in trouble check out the [specific Lightstreamer forum](http://www.lightstreamer.com/vb/forumdisplay.php?f=12). </i>
+If in trouble, check out the [specific Lightstreamer forum](http://www.lightstreamer.com/vb/forumdisplay.php?f=12). </i>

 <!-- END DESCRIPTION lightstreamer-example-stocklist-client-dde -->